ImSanc/Css_learnings/notes/Units.md

 Unit            	Description
-em	                Relative to the font-size of the element (2em means 2 times the size of the current font) ex	                Relative to the x-height of the current font (rarely used) ch	                Relative to the width of the "0" (zero) rem	                Relative to font-size of the root element vw	                Relative to 1% of the width of the viewport* vh	                Relative to 1% of the height of the viewport*
+em	                Relative to the font-size of the element (2em means 2 times the size of the current font) ex	                Relative to the x-height of the current font (rarely used) ch	                Relative to the width of the "0" (zero)	( we can use it like if we want only 40 characters on a line etcs) rem	                Relative to font-size of the root element vw	                Relative to 1% of the width of the viewport* vh	                Relative to 1% of the height of the viewport*